Attila-fawal/Mind-Body-Mastery/README.md

 ## unfixed bugs
 - No

+## Deployment
+The project was deployed to GitHub Pages using the following steps...
+- In the GitHub repository, navigate to the Settings tab
+- From the source section drop-down menu, select the Main Branch
+- Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- The live link can be found here https://attila-fawal.github.io/Mind-Body-Mastery/

 ## credits
 - love running project for the text overlay in hero image.
 - fontawesome.com for the icons.